October 8, 2022

 IN SEARCH OF COFFEE

 The air was turning cold now, and a brisk wind was blowing the low gray clouds across the sky.
-Wisps of blue still peeked out in places, but I couldn’t deny it was definitely chillier now compare to when I started hiking this morning.
+Wisps of blue still peeked out in places, but I couldn’t deny it was definitely chillier now compared to when I started hiking this morning.

 At the top of the climb, I stopped to take off my pack and eat an apple while I rested.
 One of the things I’m trying to do each day is to pack out some fruit or a vegetable (like carrots).
-I don’t have that luxury on most long-distance hikes because fresh food is heavy.
+I don’t have that luxury on most long-distance hikes in the backcountry because fresh food is heavy.
 But when you only have to carry one day’s worth of provisions, it becomes far more feasible.

 As we descended toward the tiny hamlet of Villamartin Pequeño (or Little Villamartin), I was craving a coffee like nothing else.
 But there weren’t any bars or cafes there, just a few farms and rural homes.

 We’d need to wait until we got to Villamartin Grande (Big Villamartin), which was at the top of the next climb.
-I was sweating and working up my thirst as we pressed the pace to get up the hill, but when we arrived in the small town, we’re greeted by even more disappointment.
+I was sweating and working up my thirst as we pressed the pace to get up the hill, but when we arrived in the small town, we were greeted by even more disappointment.

 So, with no other choice, Sebastián and I trudged on.
 He distracted me from my coffee yearning by telling me about the art he likes to create, and told me about the several of the museums he visited on this European trip.